See notes about starting and stopping the Auto Check feature. The notes are at the bottom of this HELP page.

 6. Table books.

 The small circles indicate closed books.
 Light blue circles represent a closed polluted/dirty book (one containing wilds); and red circles represent a closed natural/clean book (no wilds).
-The game only allows a maximum of 3 books for any rank (4 through Ace).
+If the Wild Books option is enabled, then there will be a small yellow circle indicating closed wild books.
+The game only allows a maximum of 3 books for any rank.

 Below the circles row is the current book stacks being played on.
 A transparent card represents an open space (book has not been started yet).
 A new open book could be started for that rank (if there are not already 3 circles above it).
 A minimum of three cards are required to start a new book.
 The transparent card (think of it as a place holder) starts out as a red diamond.
 Once a book has been closed then the transparent place holder will switch to a black club.
 This helps you identify whether or not there are any closed books for that card rank.